 - Certain insect and mosquitoes that could really harm your children.
 So cover ’em up with suitable clothing and mosquito repellent.
 Definitely brief them on the dangers of going off-piste in a jungle.

 - If you’re worried about taking your family to Malaysia because of the terrorist threat… DON’T WORRY.
-In fact, some Europe nations are more likely to be victims than Malaysia.
+In fact, some European nations are more likely to be victims of terrorist attacks than Malaysia.

 In conclusion?
 Malaysia is safe to travel for families.
 Case closed.